Arapahoe County Courthouse - Arapahoe DUI Attorney

 • 2-year license revocation

-• Alcohol education and 90 days alcohol monitoring
+• Mandatory alcohol monitoring

 Even if the criminal case resolves favorably, Defendants face revocation through Colorado Express Consent.
 The DMV separately imposes administrative sanctions: